 - Partner Directory

-Image 1: New API Package “SAP Cloud Platform Integration” in SAP API Business Hub
+Image 1: API Package “SAP Cloud Integration” in SAP API Business Hub

-You have two different opportunities to test the API directly in the API Business Hub.
-Either you use the API Sandbox or you configure an API endpoint for your tenant account.
+You have two different opportunities to test APIs directly in the API Business Hub.
+Either you use the API Sandbox or you configure an API environment for your tenant account.
 For both options you need to be logged on with your SAP Community User.

-It is possible to directly test the provided GET methods via API Sandbox (see SAP Help Portal: SAP API Business Hub- Trying Out PIs in Sandbox Environment), which is the default “Try it out!” feature.
+It is possible to directly test the provided GET methods via API Sandbox (see SAP Help Portal: SAP API Business Hub- Trying Out PIs in Sandbox Environment), which is the default “Try out” feature.

-The API Sandbox contains all test data for the provided API artifacts.
+The API Sandbox contains all test data for the provided APIs.

 Example: GET All Deployed Integration Artifacts

-Select the artifact from the “Artifacts” tab, which you want to test.
+Select the API, which you want to test.

 Image 3: Open method list of an entity

-Image 4: Trigger test by clicking on “Try it out!” button
+Image 4: Start test by clicking on “Try out”

 Afterwards you could see the received response directly underneath.